 Giving Tuesday is an opportunity for people around the world to use their individual power of generosity to remain connected and support their communities through acts of kindness, gifts of voice, time, talent or treasure.

-Our goal is to raise $25,000 to provide thousands of meals, blankets, coats, hats, and gloves at our soup kitchens in Allentown and Pottsville to those who would otherwise go hungry this winter.
+Our goal was to raise $25,000 to provide thousands of meals, blankets, coats, hats, and gloves at our soup kitchens in Allentown and Pottsville to those who would otherwise go hungry this winter.